My finances, my projects, my life

 This time, you think you’ve finally unearthed the advert for the perfect property which meets all your criteria.
 At first sight, it looks to be the house of your dreams.
 But don’t get carried away too quickly.
 Do a little detective work to find out more about the property you’re yearning for, before you take the plunge.
 Of course, your first port of call to help with this should be the seller.

 A visit to the property is a key moment in the home-buying process.
-Use it wisely, and ask all your questions.
+Use it wisely, by conducting all checks and asking all your questions.
 The answers may help confirm or refute your first impressions and provide the information you need to make the right decision.

 Questions about the property